HelenLiu0609/SPE_EXP1a-1b/README.md

 ---
 While you are running the experiment...

 - Remember to ask the participants to send the raw csv file to you directly.
-Do not open the raw csv and modify anything.
-Otherwise,reading errors may occur.
+Just directly put all the raw datasets in a file and read them in R. __Do not open the raw csv and modify anything.__ Otherwise,reading errors may occur.

 If you want to run the experiment remotely（eg., from your local terminal):